RidwanAz/Darey.io_Devops_Project/Automating_Loadbalancer_Configuration_With_Shell_Scripting/project_7.md

 #### Step 3: Automating Webservers Configurartion With Shell Script

+i.
 Paste the shell script below in a file on webserver 1 and 2 to configure each webservers

     #!/bin/bash